 Day and night and in all weathers, VIGISAT acquires, processes, analyses and distributes near real time high-resolution radar images from the Canadia RADARSAT-2 satellite.

 CLS is the official distributor for RADARSAT-2 data in Europe.

 The VIGISAT site is also an image analysis centre staffed with experts trained to routine and emergency analysis activities.
 They may deliver user-friendly detection reports in the 30 minutes after the image acquisition.

-CLS presently operates 3 receiving stations (VIGISAT in Brest owned by CLS, SEAS-OI in La Reunion owned by the Region and a station in the Kerguelen islands.
-With the INDESO project, a new antenna will be delivered in Summer 2014 in Bali, Indonesia, for the Indonesian Ministry of Fisheries and Maritime Affairs.
-This antenna will deliver scenes in near real-time from all over Indonesian waters.
+CLS presently operates 3 receiving stations (VIGISAT in Brest owned by CLS, SEAS-OI in La Reunion owned by the Region and a station in the Kerguelen islands).
+With the INDESO project, a new antenna has been delivered in 2014 in Bali, Indonesia, for the Indonesian Ministry of Fisheries and Maritime Affairs.
+This antenna delivers scenes in near real-time from all over Indonesian waters.

 CLS, The first French collaborative SENTINEL-1 receiving station

 VIGISAT becomes the first French collaborative station and will continue to provide data and products with near real-time positioning services and sea states measurements for maritime surveillance applications.
 From the beginning, CLS has been involved in the Sentinel -1A mission